dorneanu/smalisca/README.rst

   a web client.
 This way you can access data in your own (fancy) web application and have a clean separation between backend and frontend.

-  Read more about the available REST API at the :ref:`web API page <http://smalisca.readthedocs.org/en/stable/web-api.html>`_.
+  Read more about the available REST API at the `web API page <http://smalisca.readthedocs.org/en/stable/web-api.html>`_.

 * **visualizing**